lshobith/Miscellaneous/peri_lab.md

 we have installed mqtt broker in Raspberry Pi itself.
 In order to communicate with Raspberry Pi we need another mqtt device.
 So, we have installed `MQTT Dashboard` app from Android store.

-create username and password for mqtt broker. we have use `username` and `password` as username and password for mqtt broker. mqtt broker uses `1883` as the port for communication.
+create username and password for mqtt broker. we have used `starboy` and `godfather` as username and password for mqtt broker. mqtt broker uses `1883` as the port for communication.

 since mqtt broker is also in raspberry pi, the python code can communicate with mqtt broker using `127.0.0.1` as hostname, `1883` as port, username and password.